Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Fidelity estimations and implementations

+To estimate the optical pure dephasing rate in the cavity ($\gamma^\ast$), for photon scattering and photo interference-based schemes, we use the reduced optical lifetime and optical coherence time measured in the cavity.
+Therefore, we utilize the relation $\gamma^{\ast} = 1/T_{2o,\mathrm{cav}} - 1/(2T_{1o,\mathrm{cav}})$ to account for the effect of optical pure dephasing arising from charge fluctuations.
+Using $T_{1o,\mathrm{cav}} = 2.27 \, \mu\mathrm{s}$ and $T_{2o,\mathrm{cav}} = 4.1 \, \mu\mathrm{s}$ from \cite{kindem2020control}, we obtain an optical pure dephasing rate of $\gamma^{\ast} = 23.64 \, \mathrm{kHz}$.
+The optical coherence time of a single ion in a cavity is shorter than in bulk.
+This reduction arises from both the shortened optical lifetime in the cavity due to Purcell enhancement and additional dephasing mechanisms in the cavity, such as charge fluctuations and fabrication-induced disorder.
+We also distinguish between the optical coherence time and the measured Ramsey coherence time of $T_{2}^{\ast} = 320 \, \mathrm{ns}$ \cite{kindem2020control} as the latter includes contributions from very slow noise leading to spectral diffusion, which we neglect in all gate schemes.

-In our simulations, we numerically optimize the spectral standard deviation ($\sigma_p$) to achieve maximum fidelity.
-We also assume that the gate operation is sufficiently fast for the ions to effectively avoid experiencing spectral diffusion during this period.
-However, even for single emitters, spectral diffusion of the optical transition can reduce the Ramsey coherence time \cite{kindem2020control}.
-Any remaining spectral diffusion could, in principle, be handled using active feedback or special decoupling techniques.
-Therefore, we focus on the upper bound fidelity imposed by the measured $T_{2o}$ value only.
-Although the spectral diffusion can be overcome with additional filtering or time binning, if unmitigated, this effect must be incorporated into the fidelity calculation.
-Assuming that spectral diffusion primarily determines the detuning between the ions' optical transitions during the gate time, one can approximately account for this by including the time-dependent spectral diffusion function in the fidelity equations via the $\delta_{Yb_1}\!-\delta_{Yb_2}$ term.\\
+Similar to the magnetic dipolar–based scheme, we assume the gate is fast enough for spectral diffusion to be negligible in the simulation.
+Here, we focus on the upper bound fidelity imposed by the measured optical coherence time value only.
+Although the spectral diffusion can be overcome with additional filtering or time binning, if unmitigated, this effect can be incorporated into the fidelity calculation.
+Assuming that spectral diffusion primarily determines the detuning between the ions’ optical transitions during the gate time, one can approximately account for this by including the time-dependent spectral diffusion function in the fidelity equations via the $\delta_{Yb_1}\!+\delta_{Yb_2}$ term.